xiaoyunyang/xiaoyunyang.github.io/content/about.md

 * I studied Electrical and Computer Engineering Carnegie Mellon University.
 * I got a B.S. and a M.S in 4.5 years through an integrated bachelors and masters program.

-## Miscellaneous
+## Trivia
+* I have the honor of serving 5 years of active duty in the military at Naval Reactors.
+I commissioned in 2013 through the Navy Reserved Officer Training Corp (ROTC).
-* Here are words that describe me:  Love learning, pragmatic, inquisitive, adaptable, good communicator, diligent, attention to detail
+* Here are some words that describe me:  Love learning, independent, pragmatic, inquisitive, adaptable, good communicator, diligent, attention to detail.
-* I commissioned in 2013 through the Navy Reserved Officer Training Corp (ROTC)
-* I have a 5 year commitment to work for the government supporting the US Navy because the Navy paid 3.5 years of college tuition.
+* I have a little dog called Ollie.
+He's a Shichon Teddy Bear.
+* I'm an immigrant.
+I moved to the US from China in 2002.
+I became a citizen in 2003.
+* I've always lived in cities.
+The cities in which I've lived include Shanghai, New York, Pittsburgh, and Washington DC.
+* When I was a junior in college, I spent a summer studying German at the Goethe Institut in Bonn, Germany.
+During my stay, I traveled all over Germany and Western Europe.
+* I love to travel and enjoy [couchsurfing](https://www.couchsurfing.com/people/xiaoyun.yang.7).
+The best cities that I visited are Berlin, Brussels, Copenhagen, Vienna, Edinburgh, Oslo, and Tokyo.

 **PS**:  If you are wondering how I built this website, I'm using [Hugo](https://gohugo.io/) for the static site generator engine and the beautiful [tranquilpeak](https://github.com/kakawait/hugo-tranquilpeak-theme) theme.
 I'm [hosting it from github](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
 I wrote a [blog post](/post/using-hugo-to-build-a-personal-brand-website/) about this.